alcidesrh/laravel-generic-resource/readme.md

 ## GenericController

-The main goal of this package is provide an agnostic ```GenericResource``` and ```GenericResourceCollection```.
-However this package provide also an agnostic ```GenericController``` which can be used to fetch data which not require a complex query or transformation and it will returned a ```GenericResource``` or ```GenericResourceCollection``` only with the fields that was requested or all fields if none was requested.
+The main goal of this package is to provide an agnostic ```GenericResource``` and ```GenericResourceCollection```.
+However this package also provides an agnostic ```GenericController``` which can be used to fetch data that doesn't require a complex query or transformation, and it will return a ```GenericResource``` or ```GenericResourceCollection``` only with the fields that were requested or all fields if none was requested.

-It can help to not overload the app with routes and controller's functions for every small and simple data portion require dynamically in the front-end via ajax.
+It can help to prevent overloading the app with routes and controller functions for every small and simple data portion required dynamically in the front-end via ajax.

 The ```GenericController``` has five routes:
   ```php